ulikunitz/unixtime/README.md

 time values and integers representing the Unix time in micro- or milliseconds.

-Ian Lance Taylor suggested to create such a passage in the discussion of Go issue [#27782](https://github.com/golang/go/issues/27782).
+Ian Lance Taylor suggested to create such a package in the discussion of Go issue [#27782](https://github.com/golang/go/issues/27782).
 The package should be used to measure, whether there is really a need for this functionality that would justify the inclusion in the standard